JRappaz/Foodie/README.md

     <p align="center">Figure 5: Distribution of recipes health scores comparison for high popularity</p>
 </div>

-This shows that popular recipes tends to be less healthy.
+This shows, as stated by previous studies about AllRecipes, that **popular recipes tends to be less healthy**.

 ## Recommender System